zkutasi/homelab/other/ansible/playbooks/backups/borg/README.md

 Then go to the Borgwarehouse UI and

 1. Log in with admin/admin
-2. Go to the Admin page (far top right) -> Account -> Integrations -> Generate token.
+2. Go to the Admin page (top right corner) -> Account -> Integrations -> Generate token.
 Be sure to set the proper rights to the token
 3. Place the generated token into your inventory (preferrably in group_vars/all.yaml) as `borgwarehouse_api_key` into the `all` group_vars file

 Then finish the deployment with